 Regular and punctual school attendance is essential for success in school.
-The Committee recognizes that parents of children attending our schools have special rights as well as responsibilities, one of which is to ensure that their children attend school regularly, in accordance with state law.
+The Committee recognizes that parents of children attending our schools have special rights as well as responsibilities, one of which is to ensure that their children attend school regularly, in accordance with state law

-Parents and students are reminded that Massachusetts General Law Chapter 222 requires compulsory attendance for students.
+Parents and students are reminded that Massachusetts General Law Chapter 76 requires compulsory attendance for students.
+MGL Ch.
+76, section 1 states (in part) that schools "may excuse cases of necessary absence for other causes not exceeding seven day sessions or fourteen half day sessions in any period of six months."
 The Massachusetts Department of Education classifies all absences as unexcused, regardless of the reason.
 We strongly discourage family vacations/ travel when school is in session, and instead encourage families to schedule travel only during school holidays and vacations.
 In addition to compromising the attendance law, family vacations interrupt the educational process in ways that make-up work cannot reverse.
 Teachers are not required to provide homework assignments prior to a family vacation or travel.
 It is the responsibility of the student to meet with teachers and make-up missed work upon his/her return.